-The Company's PBR has remained below 1x for a long period of time.
-To achieve management focusing on stock price, the Company will work to recover its stock price levels by increasing earnings per share (EPS) and increasing its price-to-earnings ratio (PER) by enhancing its market engagement.
+The Company's PBR exceeded 1x in July 2024, but has recently remained below 1x.
+To achieve management focusing on stock price, the Company will work to raise its stock price levels by increasing earnings per share (EPS) and increasing its price-to-earnings ratio (PER) by enhancing its market engagement.